All Episodes

 We can't discuss it right now.

-At Woodland Park, particularly she wasn't getting along with Hansa, the five-year-old elephant that was born there.
+Particularly, she wasn't getting along with Hansa, the five-year-old elephant that was born there.

-Sounds like a perfect name for a zoo, point defiance to take this elephant to zoo officials announced recently that Bamboo would be returning to Seattle soon because other elephants in Tacoma have not accepted her.
+Zoo officials announced recently that Bamboo would be returning to Seattle soon because other elephants in Tacoma have not accepted her.

-And yet the lawsuit claims that uh the zoo's been unfair because they haven't given the elephant a chance to bond.
+And yet the lawsuit claims that the zoo's been unfair because they haven't given the elephant a chance to bond.

 Sounds like the elephant makes enemies wherever she goes.

-Has it had a chance to bond?
+Hasn't had a chance to bond.

-Uh and gotten along with elephants in two other zoos.
+Hasn't gotten along with elephants in two other zoos.

-Obviously, you know, I mean, just as in all species groups, you have your bad actors.
+Obviously, you know, I mean, as in all species groups, you have your bad actors.

 It's the end of a long road for the city of New London.

-This this uh, of course, is is the uh uh Kelo decision.
+This, of course, is the Kilo decision.

-Uh the governor tried to step in, can we get some cool heads on this?
+Can we get some cool heads on this?

 These are poor, downtrodden people, apparently.